Distributed in Argentina (Salta, Tucuman, Formosa) and Paraguay at altitudes from 300 to 400 m.

 Tillandsia (Anoplophytum) diaguitensis A. Castellanos (1929)

-- [ Etymology ] Diaguitas of Argentina, a natural habitat, + ensis in Latin (collected from)
+- [ Etymology ] Diaguitas of Argentina, a natural habitat, + ensis in Latin (originating in)

 Informations summarized here are based on our experiences, and TrekGEO does not guarantee the results by cultivating in the same or similar conditions described here.
 Even a species of Tillandsia differs substantially between individuals, and is very sensitive in changes of environments.
 Applicatons of any idea inspired by this site should be at your own risks.